OllieJones/index-wp-mysql-for-speed/readme.txt

 WordPress 6.5 compatibility.
 Support WordPress versions back to 4.2 (At MDDHosting's request).
 Avoid attempting to upgrade from storage engines except MyISAM and Aria.
+WP-CLI upgrade, enable, and disable commands are idempotent now.
+They don't generate errors when they find no tables to process.
 Miscellaneous bug fixes

 = 1.4.15 =